Post-Tender Negotiation (PTN): How to Prepare, Respond, and Protect Your Score

 8. Finance inputs traceable; sensitivities shown

-9. IG/traceability two-liner present
+9. IG/traceability present

 10. Clarifications captured with agreed next steps